mbnog/mbnog.ca/content/_index.md

 ## New Backend

-While this site is now being generated with hugo instead of jekyll, simplifying things somewhat.
+This site is now being generated with hugo instead of jekyll, simplifying things somewhat.

 ### Looking Glass